apache/incubator-kie-kogito-operator/README.md

 |QUARKUS_INFINISPAN_CLIENT_SASL_MECHANISM |INFINISPAN_REMOTE_SASL_MECHANISM|Default to `PLAIN`                                 |`PLAIN`                |

 Just make sure that your Kogito Service can read these properties in runtime.
-Those variables names are the same as the ones used by Infinispan clients from Quarkus and Springboot.
+These variables names are the same as the ones used by Infinispan clients from Quarkus and Springboot.

 [On Quarkus versions below 1.1.0 (Kogito 0.6.0)](https://github.com/quarkusio/quarkus/issues/5708), make sure that your `aplication.properties` file has the properties listed like the example below: